maro7tigre/PySignalDecipher/command_system/docs/user_guide.md

 1. **Batch commands**: Use compound commands for bulk operations
 2. **Lazy property updates**: Only update UI when property actually changes
 3. **Consider memory usage**: Be cautious with large history stacks
+4. **Use generations for optimization**: Only process newer generations when appropriate